 According to a survey by McKinsey, the global wellness industry – which includes lifestyle products and services – is expected to reach $1.5 trillion by 2024.

 Your lifestyle is usually defined by your hobbies, views, qualities, and culture, distinguishing them from others.
 In addition, your way of life is influenced by geography, demographics, social standards, and spirituality.
 Lifestyle marketing is a type of marketing that focuses on certain lifestyles.
 Celebrating your audience’s desired life and becoming the adopted brand that assists them in achieving it is part of the lifestyle process.

-Around 88% of the customers desire to be associated with a brand that helps them be environment friendly and more ethical.
-That is why most lifestyle firms use a more soft approach to ensure a warm welcome from their target audience.
+Around 88% of the customers desire to be associated with a brand that helps them be environmentally friendly and more ethical.
+That is why most lifestyle firms use a soft approach to ensure a warm welcome from their target audience.